 Ms. Casey received her bachelor’s degree from Arizona State University and Master of Administration from Northern Arizona University.
 She is both a Certified Economic Developer (CEcD) as well as a certified Economic Development Finance Professional (EDFP).
-She is a member of the International Economic Development Council and serves on its Board of Directors.
+She is a member of the International Economic Development Council and serves on its Board of Directors Governance Committee.
 She also serves as an instructor at the Oklahoma University Economic Development Institute and serves on its Board of Directors and as a Mentor.
 Danielle is a proud Past President of the Arizona Association for Economic Development, a statewide professional association with more than 480 public and private members, and an active board member with New Mexico IDEA.

 In May 2010, Ms. Casey was the honored recipient of the ‘Economic Developer of the Year – Small Community’ award from the Arizona Association for Economic Development and in January 2017 she was recognized as a national top ‘40 under 40 Rising Star’ in economic development by Development Counsellors International.
 In addition, she is co-founder of the Arizona Chapter of Women Leading Government which in its sixth year draws more than 400 participants.

 An Air Force brat, Ms. Casey has had the great privilege of living in Texas, Ohio, Alabama, Louisiana, Utah, Rhode Island, Arizona and California throughout her life and is thrilled to now call Albuquerque home, along with her trusty English bulldog Sophie, heeler/cattle dog mix Persie, and her amazing and supportive husband Steve.